Badrri-Narayanan/perl-cgi-docker-image/README.md

 # Perl CGI scripts Docker Image

-This is an amateur attempt to create an immutable deployment environment for legacy Perl CGI scripts.
+This is an amateur attempt to create an immutable deployment and development environment for legacy Perl CGI scripts.
 You can customize the Dockerfile based on your requirements.

 ## Quick Start